• Skip to main content

 FacebookTweetPin

-This stuffed lemon crab cakes recipe take ‘easy squeezy lemon peasy‘ to the next level!
+This stuffed lemon crab cakes recipe takes ‘easy squeezy lemon peasy‘ to the next level!
 The lemons make the ultimate vessel for this lemon crab cakes recipe that is impeccably moist with a crunchy top.
-They are citrusy, meaty and the perfect single serve appetizer idea for your next get together!
+They are citrusy, meaty, and the perfect single-serve appetizer idea for your next get-together!
+They will surely make your guests wonder “why haven’t I stuffed a lemon before?!”

 Jump to Recipe Print Recipe